MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ## About the new storage model

 We're optimizing data management for database storage, attachments, and audit logs.
+There will now be three types of storage: database, file, and log.

 ![](media/storage-model-evolution.png "Evolution of data management")